EQUITY, DIVERSITY, INCLUSION, AND INDIGENEITY

 The EDI.I Working Group welcomes students, faculty and staff to participate in implementing activities and policies in the faculty.

-- Will Valley, faculty – Associate Dean, EDI, Faculty of Land and Food Systems
+- Will Valley, faculty – Associate Dean, Equity, Decolonization, and Inclusion in LFS

-- Dana-Lyn McKenize, staff – Senior Manager, EDI & Indigeneity
+- Dana-Lyn Mackenzie, staff – Senior Manager, EDI & Indigeneity

 - Amelie Zhang, student